Gordon Strang: North Launceston

 In 1937 he coached North Launceston to runner-up position in the Northern Tasmanian Football Association; and, despite rumours to the contrary, he did not apply for the position of coach in the 1938 season.

 Richmond

 He returned to play for Richmond in 1938; and he played in each of Richmond's 18 games that season.

 Wodonga

-In May 1939, Strong took over the Railway Hotel in Wodonga and Richmond cleared Strang to Wodonga.
+In May 1939, Strang took over the Railway Hotel in Wodonga and Richmond cleared him to Wodonga.

 Strang polled the most votes in the 1939 Ovens and Murray Football League Best & Fairest Award, the Morris Medal, but was suspended by the O&MFL Tribunal during the season.
 He went onto win the Morris Medal in 1940.
 He also won Wodonga's best and fairest in 1939 and 1940.

-In 1939 he coached Wodonga in a losing Grand Final over an Albury team that was coached by his brother, Doug.
+In 1939 he coached Wodonga in a losing Grand Final against an Albury team that was coached by his brother, Doug.

 The Ovens and Murray Football League premiers in 1939 was the Albury Football Club.

+Death

+He collapsed at his residence in Wodonga on 8 October 1951 and, later that day, died at Albury Hospital.